 - Sexual contact with nursing home residents

-Penalties for Failing to Register as a Sex Offender in Crestwood, MO
+Penalties for Not Registering as a Sex Offender in Crestwood, MO

 Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled Crestwood, MO child pornography lawyers, we provide help in the following practice areas for clients in Crestwood, MO:
+In addition to expert legal representation from our skilled Crestwood, MO child pornography lawyers, we provide assistance in the following areas for clients in Crestwood, MO:

 What Are Common Defenses Against Child Pornography Charges in Crestwood, MO?

-The Combs Waterkotte skilled Crestwood, MO child pornography defense team boasts a collective experience of over 60 years, dedicated to defending clients in Crestwood, MO in cases similar to yours.
-While each case presents its own unique circumstances, our attorneys employ various defense strategies, including:
+The Combs Waterkotte skilled Crestwood, MO child pornography defense team boasts a collective experience of over 60 years, dedicated to defending clients across the Crestwood, MO area in cases similar to yours.
+While each case presents its own unique circumstances, our attorneys employ a variety of defense strategies, including:

 Unintentional Possession Defense

 Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around Crestwood, MO, or that the material did not belong to you.
-It could be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
-An unintentional download through an unsecured network or the malicious actions of a vengeful ex-spouse or someone else in Crestwood, MO could also be considered.
+You also may not have even been aware of the existence of child porn.
+This may be used if child porn was discovered on a computer or hard drive that is shared, or to which individuals other than you may have had access without your knowledge.
+You also could have used an unsecured or shared network which enabled another individual to download child porn.
+An angry co-worker, employee, friend, ex-spouse, or other revengeful individual may be motivated to download child porn on your computer or hard drive in order to frame you in Crestwood, MO.

-Your Combs Waterkotte defense attorney can establish the most important factor – that you didn’t possess child pornography to your knowledge.
-Give us a call now at (314) 900-HELP or contact us online.
+Your knowledgeable Combs Waterkotte defense lawyer will work to establish that you were not aware of possessing child porn.
+Give us a call right away at (314) 900-HELP or contact us online.

 “Not Child Porn” Defense